Bread of Life Discourse: Writings in the modern era

 Meredith J. C. Warren and Jan Heilmann have challenged the Eucharistic interpretation of this passage.
 Warren argues that it reflects ancient Mediterranean traditions of sacrificial meals that identify a hero with a divinity.

 Heilmann argues that the imagery of eating the flesh of Jesus and drinking his blood is to be understood against the background of the conceptual metaphor.

-In the Christological context, the use of the Bread of Life title is similar to the Light of the World title in John 8:12 where Jesus states: "I am the light of the world: he who follows me shall not walk in darkness, but shall have the light of life."
-These assertions build on the Christological theme of John 5:26 where Jesus claims to possess life just as the Father does and provides it to those who follow him.
-In John 6:33 the alternative wording, "bread of God" appears.
+In the Christological context, the use of the Bread of Life title is similar to the Light of the World title in John 8:12, where Jesus states: "I am the light of the world: he who follows me shall not walk in darkness, but shall have the light of life."
+These assertions build on the Christological theme of John 5:26, where Jesus claims to possess life just as the Father does and provides it to those who follow him.
+The alternative wording, "bread of God", appears in John 6:33, but not elsewhere in the New Testament.